-Last year, as part of the SICSA Conference 2020, we launched the PhD Award for Best Dissertation in Scotland inviting submissions from our vibrant research student community in order to celebrate ground breaking research across Scottish Institutions.
-We were excited to receive a number of high quality submissions and we were very proud to present the work of the shortlisted candidates at the Lightning Talks session and announce Chris Cummins (University of Edinburgh) as the winner of the Award.
+As part of the SICSA Conference in the last two years, we have established the SICSA PhD Award for Best Dissertation in Scotland, inviting submissions from our vibrant research student community in order to celebrate ground-breaking research across Scottish Institutions.
+Chris Cummings (University of Edinburgh) was the winner in 2020 and Ryan Gibson (University of Strathclyde) was the winner of the Award in 2021.

-As our commitment to support and showcase the work of PhD students is continuous, we are thrilled to invite again submissions from doctoral researchers from all Scottish Institutions.
-Shortlisted candidates, will be invited to present their work at the SICSA Conference 2021.
-The ultimate winner will receive a prize of £2000 proudly sponsored by Amazon Development Scotland; all shortlisted candidates will receive a certificate and amazon vouchers of £50.
+Our commitment to support and showcase the work of PhD students is continuous and we are thrilled to invite submissions from doctoral researchers from all Scottish Institutions.
+Shortlisted candidates will be invited to present their work in person at the SICSA Conference 2022, taking place at Glasgow Caledonian University on the 28th & 29th June 2022.

 The award is intended to recognise and honour outstanding research and exposition in Computer Science.
 Specifically, to be considered for this award, the dissertation should: